 That said, there are some sources that you can expect to be reliable.
 One is the slot manufacturers, when they publish lists of installed games, which some do.
 Another is casinos and casino groups that keep an updated list of available games at their properties.

-In today’s post I’ll share some sources of info that can help you identify the locations of games in your favorite casinos.
+In this post I’ll share some sources of info that can help you identify the locations of games in your favorite casinos.
 The information was checked most recently in July 2021.

 Manufacturer Slot Finders